-A 75% compliance rate was assumed when setting the £110,320 Licence Fee and £216,500 Financial Penalty income budgets under the Selective Licensing Scheme.
+A 75% compliance rate was assumed when setting the £110,320 License Fee and £216,500 Financial Penalty income budgets under the Selective Licensing Scheme.
 To date the actual compliance rate is 81%.
+The Council is also proactively working with landlords.
 This is positive as it ensures more landlords are providing appropriate standards of accommodation.
-However there is 6% less scope for income to be generated from licence fees (these are only charged to landlords applying after the deadline) and from financial penalties on landlords not complying with the scheme.

-- i Sheerwater Red Line Void Properties Council Tax (Ray Morgan, Chief Executive) 36 properties within the Red Line of the Sheerwater Regeneration are being held as vacant.
+However there is less scope for income to be generated from license fees (these are only charged to landlords applying after the deadline) and from financial penalties on landlords not complying with the scheme. - Sheerwater Red Line Void Properties Council Tax (Ray Morgan, Chief Executive) 89 properties within the Red Line of the Sheerwater Regeneration are being held as vacant.
 It is proposed that a Section 13A(1)(c) discretionary relief is applied on the council tax for these properties.
-This discount would be at a cost to WBC's General Fund and not shared with the Police or Surrey County Council. - The Sportsbox (Ray Morgan, Chief Executive) The new Sportsbox facility at Hoe Valley opened a month earlier than initially planned, with the majority of the facilities being in use from the end of July, rather than the beginning of September as initially estimated.
+This discount would be at a cost to WBC's General Fund and not shared with the Police or Surrey County Council.

+k The Sportsbox (Ray Morgan, Chief Executive)

+The new Sportsbox facility at Hoe Valley opened a month earlier than initially planned, with the majority of the facilities being in use from the end of July, rather than the beginning of September as initially estimated.
 A payment of £22,706 above the budgeted Management Fee is due to Freedom Leisure to cover this extra month.
-There may potentially be other cost variations (energy for example) arising from this early opening which have not yet been identified. - k Surrey County Council (SCC) Health & Social Care Funding (Ray Morgan, Chief Executive) Last financial year SCC gave notice that they intended, due to the significant financial challenges they faced, to reduce the funding provided through the health & social care service level agreements with WBC.
+There may potentially be other cost variations (energy for example) arising from this early opening which have not yet been identified.

+- I Surrey County Council (SCC) Health & Social Care Funding (Ray Morgan, Chief Executive) Last financial year SCC gave notice that they intended, due to the significant financial challenges they faced, to reduce the funding provided through the health & social care service level agreements with WBC.
 At the time of preparing the 2018/19 budget, as the direction of SCC's funding going forward was still very unclear, it was considered prudent to assume a certain level of reductions.
-However, for 2018/19, funding for Day Care and Meals has been maintained at the same level as 2017/18 securing £51,483 more income than expected.
+However, for 2018/19, funding for Day Care and Meals has been maintained at the same level as 2017/18 securing £51,483 more income than expected. - m Interest Costs/Income (Neil Haskell, Financial Services Manager) Loans to group companies have been lower than budgeted resulting in an adverse variation in net interest costs, which has been more than offset by lower interest costs on borrowing.
+Interest rates on borrowing have also been lower than anticipated.